abhinavakhil/abhinavakhil/README.md

 ### Hey Folks,I'm Abhinav Akhil 👋

-- 🔭 I’m currently working on Fullstack.
+- 🔭 I’m a Fullstack web Developer.
 - 🌱 I’m currently a Btech cse student.
-- 👯 I’m looking to collaborate on Instagram.
-- 🤔 I’m looking for help with .
+- 🤔 I’m open for discussion at https://www.linkedin.com/in/abhinavakhil/.
 - 💬 Ask me about Fullstack or any tech related stuff.
 - 📫 How to reach me: Instagram - @akhil.abhinav , twitter - @akhil_abhinav
 - 😄 Pronouns: He/His.
-- <!--⚡ Fun fact: --> ...
--->